spectrocloud/librarium/content/docs/09.5-security/12-saas-operation.md

 - Act as an orchestrator to initiate SaaS controller requests for deployments.

-In private clouds like VMware vSphere, a Private Cloud Gateway (PCG) component is deployed in the on-prem environment as a virtual appliance (OVA).
+In private cloud environments like VMware vSphere, a Private Cloud Gateway (PCG) component is deployed in the self-hosted environment as a virtual appliance (OVA).
 The PCG component automatically pairs with a tenant based on a randomly generated pairing code similar to the Bluetooth pairing process and acts as a proxy between Spectro Cloud SaaS and private cloud endpoints, such as vCenter.
 The PCG uses an outgoing internet connection to the SaaS platform using Static Network Address Translation (NATS) with Transport Layer Security (TLS).
 More details about OVA operation are provided in [Self-Hosted Operation](/security/self-hosted-operation).

 <br />

 ## Tenant Cluster Security

-Tenant clusters are deployed in a VPC.
-Each tenant cluster has a management agent that runs as a pod.
+[Tenant](/glossary-all#tenant) clusters are deployed in a VPC.
+Each tenant cluster has a management agent that is deployed as a pod.
 This agent has an outbound internet connection to Palette using NATS with TLS protocol v1.2 or higher and a hardened cipher suite.
 The agent periodically reports health, heartbeat, and statistics and connects to Palette's public repository over HTTPS for any out-of-the-box integration packs.

 We use the following design principles to ensure tenant isolation: